 Now that remote access is properly ensured in the start configuration, it is time to configure the fast path.
-The fast path is the Turbo Router component in charge of packet processing.
+The fast path is the Virtual Border Router component in charge of packet processing.
 To accelerate ethernet NICs, they must be dedicated to the fast path as follows:

 Now that some ports have been dedicated to the fast path, we can start the networking configuration.

 Let’s create the dp0 and dp1 interfaces in a single VRF called main and associate the two previous ports to them.
 The 22.214.171.124/24 address will be added to dp0, and 126.96.36.199/24 address will be added to dp1.

 I hope this gives you a good feeling of what the new vRouter management looks like.
 Feel free to provide your feedback or contact us if you want to evaluate the vRouter.

 Stay tuned for our next software management blog, where we will explore in details the configuration of routing functionalities and introduce our FRR integration, and make sure you subscribe to our upcoming webinars that will focus on management!